-The contents of your app are stored in the Chef Habitat Builder SaaS, where the Chef Habitat community can view and access them.
-You can also use the on-prem version of Chef Habitat Builder, where you can store and maintain your apps locally.
+You can store application plans on the Chef Habitat Builder SaaS where the Chef Habitat community can view and access them.
+You can also deploy the on-prem version of Chef Habitat Builder where you can store and maintain your apps in a secure environment.

 plan.sh for Linux systems or